Pricing Module Fields

 Authoring Rules

 This is the one rule-authoring mechanism used by every Pricing Module with Calculated components—Charges Rules, Base Plans, Add-On Plans, all of it.
 The specific module types described below are specializations of this same mechanism, not separate systems.
 Which components you can write rules against isn’t a module’s choice.
-Calculation Type is decided once, on the component, back on the Pricing Template.
+Calculation Type is decided once, on the component, back on the Pricing Context.
 Only components marked Calculated there appear as tabs in the module builder; Manual components never show up here at all—their values are entered later, on each draft bill, when a bill run is executed.
 Each visible component, on its own tab, holds a sequence of rules.
 A rule has three parts: Conditions, a Billing Formula, and an optional Rule Post-Processor.There’s no completeness check on any of this.
 A Module, even one marked Plan and subscribed to by real customers, can have a Calculated component with zero rules defined.
 At bill-run time, that component simply evaluates to 0—no error, nothing skipped, just a zero charge.This is what makes any narrowly-scoped module possible at all, you can create a module that fills in any subset of components and leaves the rest untouched, with no requirement to complete the rest.
 Rate Card, Charges Rules, and Tax Module (below) are just the three familiar examples of this, not a special or exhaustive list, any other partial combination is just as valid.

 Conditions (optional)

 A rule with no conditions always applies.
 When present, a condition can reference:- Subscription Properties — List-type properties show a picker of their defined values; Number-type properties take a min and max to define the matching range.
-This includes the special, automatically-generated properties every template carries, such as Date and the per-Meter-Property estimation flag.
+This includes the special, automatically-generated properties every context carries, such as Date and the per-Meter-Property estimation flag.

 - Usage — metered or unmetered usage inputs.